lingtalfi/Models/DataTable/datatable.model.md

 - showQuickPage: bool=true, whether or not to display a quick page navigation widget
 - showPagination: bool=true, whether or not to display the pagination widget
+- paginationNavigators: array=\[first, prev, next, last], array containing the navigator elements to display, amongst:
+            - first
+            - prev
+            - next
+            - last
+- paginationLength: int=9, the max number of pagination items to display.
+                            The current page should be display in the middle
 - showBulkActions: bool=true, whether or not to display bulk actions
 - showEmptyBulkWarning: bool=true, whether or not to display bulk a warning message when the user tries to execute a bulk action but has not selected any rows